Max Wenner: Biography

 Max Wenner was born 15 April 1887 in Manchester, England to a Swiss family with textile industry, transportation and machinery investments.
 In 1891 at age four he lived with his parents, seven siblings aged 12 years to 12 months, and a governess, in a home staffed by three servants, on The Hill, near the village of Alderley Edge, in the administrative county of Chester.
-His father Alfred Wenner listed his work in 1891 as "shipping merchant" and in 1901 as "shipper of Manchester goods & machinery."
+His father Alfred Wenner listed his work in 1891 as "shipping merchant" and in 1901 as "shipper of Manchester goods & machinery".
 Alfred Wenner married twice, first to Louise Egloff and then to her older sister Malvine Egloff.
 Max, along with Alfred Emil Wenner Jr. and Violet Beatrice Wenner, was a product of the second marriage, to Malvine, who was born in Austria but had Swiss residency.
 Max Wenner spoke eight languages, including fluent German and may have spent part of his childhood in Vienna.

 Wenner attended Manchester Grammar School from 1900 to 1904, and the College of Technology, Manchester, and was listed as a "non-matriculated student" at Victoria University of Manchester in 1906–07.
 In 1911, Max lived with his widowed mother and older sister Rose at Bollin Fee, The Gables, and was a groomsman at the wedding of his sister Violet Beatrice Wenner to a young military officer and baron of the Kingdom of Württemberg.
 Wenner was admitted as a member of the British Ornithologists' Union in 1912, and remained an avid birder for the rest of his life.
 In 1914 he collected a clutch of three common buzzard eggs from Vienna Forest near Tullnerbach, bird's-nest collection being a then-standard practice of the ornithological subfield oölogy.
 Wenner's "Notes on Birds" journal from 1909–15 is held in the Alexander Library of the Edward Grey Institute of Field Ornithology at the University of Oxford.

 When he was 25 years old, Wenner reportedly "took out one of the earliest flying licenses" at Hendon Aerodrome in 1912.
 He also served with the Royal Flying Corps during World War I, having obtained Royal Aero Club aviators' certificate 1757 on 17 September 1915 on "Hall Biplane, Hall School, Hendon" as Victor Max Wenner.
-Circa 1916, he had been a "private in the 20th (3rd Public Schools) Batt.
+Circa 1916, he was a "private in the 20th (3rd Public Schools) Batt.
 Royal Fusiliers, subsequently Flight Sub Lieut., Royal Flying Corps," and apparently served with the RFC until the end of the war in 1918.
 Max's brother Alfred Wenner was a lieutenant of the Cheshire Regiment during World War I, ending his military career—due to ill health from wounds received—as a captain in October 1919.